 MECCE will support the building of a more educated and aware global citizenry to propel critical and much-needed climate change action and mitigation through three interrelated Axes of activities:

-Axis 1: Case Studies will build a repository of case studies from around the world to generate novel understandings of quality climate change education
+Axis 1: Case Studies is building a repository of case studies from around the world to generate novel understandings of quality climate change education

-Axis 2: Indicator Development will develop new monitoring indicators and datasets to support improved global climate change target-setting and monitoring
+Axis 2: Indicator Development is developing new monitoring indicators and datasets to support improved global climate change target-setting and monitoring

-Axis 3: Knowledge Mobilization will impact intergovernmental and national policy makers, and education and communications audiences with MECCE’s research outputs
+Axis 3: Knowledge Mobilization is designed to impact intergovernmental and national policy makers, and education and communications audiences with MECCE’s research outputs

 The project’s over 80 international partners and collaborators include the United Nations Framework Convention on Climate Change (UNFCCC), the United Nations Educational, Scientific and Cultural Organization (UNESCO), the UNESCO Global Education Monitoring Report, the Intergovernmental Panel on Climate Change (IPCC), Environment and Climate Change Canada, and many others.
-MEECE’s leadership includes Director Dr. Marcia McKenzie; Associate Director Dr. Christina Kwauk; Project Manager Ms. Nicola Chopin, and project component leads, Drs.
+MEECE’s leadership includes Director Dr. Marcia McKenzie; Project Manager Ms. Nicola Chopin, and project component leads, Drs.
 Heila Lotz-Sisitka and Aaron Benavot.

 Click here to read more about MECCE.